Kris1027/nextjs-portfolio/README.md

 - [ ] build reusable cart component for projects and for courses
 - [ ] scroll to Top and Bottom
 - [x] scroll to Particular Section
+- [ ] refactor data to use SQL database